tfiers/tomasfiers.net/content/_index.md

 ## Welcome

-I am an engineer, working in neuroscience research.
+I am an engineer, applying maths and software in neuroscience research.
 I love to make music and to dance (swing, balfolk, ..)

-I often think about how to give scientists more insight into their own and others' code.
+I often think about how we could scientists more insight into their own and others' code.

 {{% /sidepic %}}